 How to identify: It is a pain that can worsen when breathing, but that is also aggravated when turning your torso, to look back, for example.
 In addition to arising after situations as indicated above.

 What to do: A good way to relieve muscle pain is to rest and apply warm patches over the sore area.
-It may also help if you stretch the chest muscles by placing both arms stretched back and grasping the hands.
+It may also help if you stretch your chest muscles by placing both arms stretched back and grasping your hands.
 See how a muscle strain can occur and what you can do to avoid it.

 4. Gastroesophageal reflux